 One of these two loans was in 2015, very early in the lifetime of CrowdProperty.
 If this loan was funded today, we would offer less to the borrower, as our lending criteria have tightened since 2015 – and, as a policy, only ever tighten.

-With our current active loan book, not a single loan exceeded 100% owed at exit to GDV in the 12 months post loan term position.
-The average owed at exit to GDV percentage with the adjusted GDV values across our entire loan book were: 71% at the end of the loan terms, 75% in the six months post loan term position and 78% in the 12 months post loan term position.
+With our current active loan book, not a single one exceeded 100% owed at exit to GDV in the 12 months post loan term position.
+The average owed at exit to GDV percentage with the adjusted GDV values across our entire book were: 71% at the end of the loan terms, 75% in the six months post loan term position and 78% in the 12 months post position.

 The final scenario – C – is a continuation of scenario B and is a test of how long our loan book could last under the conditions imposed under scenario B, by calculating the level of exposure on both interest and capital as well as calculating the expected lender returns.